 On Myeongdong’s beer and chicken street, we tried Chir Chir chicken, an American diner style chicken joint where you could get a huge plate of chicken (enough for two people) for around 20,000 Korean Won – various chicken flavours were available like honey and soy, garlic and spicy.

 Whilst not a Seoul craft beer bar per se, Chir Chir Chicken Myeongdong had a few draft beers on tap and several cans, but the best value option was around 5,000 Korean Won for a medium Cass beer (1600ml jugs were available for around 15,000 Korean Won).
 Chir Chir was popular with big groups and the American / NYC style theming was quite good.

-Reminiscent of the underground shopping scene in Montreal, Canada, Myeongdong’s underground shopping mall network was a god-send when we last visited Seoul in December 2022 in minus 15c temperatures.
+Reminiscent of the underground shopping scene in Montreal, Canada, Myeongdong’s subterranean shopping mall network is a much appreciated shopping center in Seoul on a rainy summer or cold winter’s day.

 YOU MIGHT LIKE: Buying a Discover Seoul Pass – is it worth it?